Tornadoes of 1981: November

+November 1 (Poland)

+An F2 tornado caused heavy damages to a forest in Blizyn.

+November 23-24 (UK, Denmark & Germany)

-A large tornado outbreak occurred in central England and Wales.
-About 104 tornadoes were reported to have touched down in what remains the largest tornado outbreak in European history.
+A large tornado outbreak occurred across the UK, Denmark and Germany, with a vast majority occurring in the UK, mainly in central England and Wales.
+About 107 tornadoes were reported to have touched down in what remains the largest tornado outbreak in European history.
+104 tornadoes touched down in the United Kingdom during a span of less than 6 hours on November 23.
+On the following day, 3 tornadoes were reported in Denmark and Germany combined.

 December

 There was one tornado in the US in December.